 Skip to main content

 W&B Inference uses prefix caching on supported hosted models to speed up repeated requests with identical prompt prefixes.
-When a request shares the same prompt prefix as an earlier request on the same backend, the model can reuse previously computed KV cache for that prefix instead of recomputing it from scratch.
-This can reduce latency for repeated prompts, long system prompts, and workloads with a stable shared prefix.
-Prefix caching is automatic on supported models.
-You do not need to enable it in your request.
+When a request shares the same prompt prefix as an earlier request on the same backend, the model reuses the previously computed key-value (KV) cache instead of recomputing the entire prefix.
+This reduces latency for repeated prompts, long system prompts, and workloads with a stable shared prefix.
+Prefix caching is automatic on supported models, so you don’t need to enable it in your request.
+This page describes when prefix caching is most effective and how to control cache isolation with cache_salt.

 When prefix caching helps